A Legacy of sustainability

-- Winner of Portland General Electric's "Outstanding Leadership in Clean Wind Contribution" award for 2011.
+- Winner of Portland General Electric's "Outstanding Leadership in Clean Wind Contribution" award.

 - A strategic focus on energy and water resource management.
 Utilizing a team approach and a formal resource management plan, we work closely with our facilities management staff and our employee population to identify resource conservation projects and develop efficiency plans for each site.

 - Engagement with community partners to improve access to health care screening and education as well as a commitment to engaging diverse stakeholders both inside and outside of the organization.

 - A commitment to social justice and diversity that looks beyond legal requirements and instead toward leadership.

 - A sustainable supply chain program that incorporates triple bottom line best practices in our supplier selection and management processes.

 - Hospital cafeterias serving local and organic foods to patients, employees and visitors.

 - Local farmers markets at most of our hospital sites, along with engagement with local community supported agriculture.